 The Rainbow City MS4 is required to achieve a 30% reduction in Total Phosphorus discharge loading and must conduct monitoring to evaluate compliance with the TMDL.

-As previously discussed, the Rainbow City MS4 has chosen to partner with the six other MS4 entities within the Gadsden, Alabama Urbanized Area to develop and implement a joint monitoring program.
-The Gadsden-Etowah Steering Committee is responsible for implementation of the Gadsden-Etowah Wet Weather Monitoring Program.
+As previously discussed, the Rainbow City MS4 has chosen to partner with five other MS4 entities within the Gadsden, Alabama Urbanized Area to develop and implement a joint monitoring program.
+Etowah County and the cities of Attalla, Glencoe, Hokes Bluff, Rainbow City, and Southside are collectively responsible for implementation of the Wet Weather Monitoring Program.